-The names of all Directors of the Company as at date are listed on page 01 in terms of Article 83(iii) of the Articles of Association of the Company.
-The following Directors retire and being eligible have offered themselves for re-appointment at this Annual General Meeting.
+The names of all Directors of the Company as at date are listed on page 01.
+In terms of article 83(iii) of the Articles of Association of the Company, Mr. Ejaz Chatoor is re-elected as a Director of the Company.